raveturned/SteamReactor/docs/roadmap.md

 # Roadmap

-Host in Azure.
-Use an ARM template for resources.

 Need to ensure calls/API key cannot be abused.
 Limit users who we can query

 Put in caching/repo to limit calls to Steam API.
-Document store?

 ## Layout